 Counting the number of calories you eat is not the same as tracking your macronutrients.
 The calories in, calories out approach (CICO) alone won’t tell you the balance of fat, carbohydrates and protein in the foods you eat.

+What are macros in comparison?
 Macros zero in on the composition of your daily calories so you can alter each one for the most healthful impact.
-For example, maybe you aren’t eating enough protein.
-Or you may unknowingly get 70% of your total calorie intake from carbs on CICO.
-You’ll feel radically different if that 70% comes from quality fats.
+For example, you may discover that you’ve been unknowingly getting 70% of your total calorie intake from carbs on CICO.
+You may feel radically different if that 70% comes from a mixture of protein and quality fats.
 With tracking, you can understand the source of the imbalance and adjust accordingly.

 There is no one-size-fits-all approach to macros.
 Depending on your unique health goals, you can manipulate them to achieve different effects.
-And when special occasions come around, you can plan around them so you can join in the festivities without running your diet off the rails.
-This kind of flexibility helps you stick to a long-term eating plan.
+And when special occasions come around, you don’t need to miss out on your favorite foods.
+You can plan your macros to include special treats so you can join in the festivities without running your diet off the rails.
+This kind of flexibility helps you stick to a healthy eating plan in the long term.

 More balance in your diet